What is Disc Golf Valley?

 The other area players can spend real money is the Team Series tab, which is actually super cool: Each of these packs costs $4.99US and the majority of that money goes directly to the touring pro to help them with touring costs.
 While there are a growing number of people playing disc golf professionally, it’s not an easy living, so this direct support is pretty incredible.
 I’m guessing it’s the envy of all the touring pros right now.

 It was recently announced that Per had started working on adapting the game for VR.
-There’s currently a beta ‘early access’ release available on steam.
+The game was also released on Steam in June 2021.
 Other platforms as far back as the Nintendo Wii have offered some form of disc golf game, but none has enjoyed the success of Disc Golf Valley.
 It will be very interesting to see if the VR fork of the game can gain traction.
 I’ve included a link to the steam page below.

 Per and Latitude were on the receiving end when it came to the pandemic.
 With so many people stuck at home, the interest in Disc Golf Valley skyrocketed.
 Early on, professional disc golfer Simon Lizotte featured Disc Golf Valley on his youtube channel.
 (I included links at the bottom to all his Disc Golf Valley youtube videos!)
 An impressive slew of other professional disc golfers made appearances on the recent live stream of the Virtual Dynamic Discs Open.
 And the popular scoring app UDisc partnered with Latitude and Disc Golf Valley to provide live scoring for the virtual event.
 It seems Disc Golf Valley has made some powerful partnerships that will make it a major competitor in a narrow but growing field of virtual disc golf.